Working From Home: Tips and Tricks

 - Experimenting with various working schedules,

-- Making sure that your working – and sleeping hours are regular,
+- Make sure that your working – and sleeping hours are regular,

 - Eating well,

-- Exercising regularly (btw, in times of the corona crisis, there are lots of good free online training programs such as Natalia Vtuyrina’s stretching class).
+- Exercising regularly (by the way, in times of the corona crisis, there are lots of good free online training programs such as Natalia Vtuyrina’s stretching class).

 But, there are also more non-obvious (mental) tricks that are equally important.
 Sticking to these rules can make a difference between descending into a feeling of imprisonment and apathy, and a true blast while working from home.